Moosems/Mojo-Types/types/set/README.md

 _Module_

 Implements a very simple `SetInt` struct.

+### Purpose:

-This struct can be use when you want to store unique values (no duplicates), and you want to be able to check if a value exists in O(1) amortized time
+This struct is used when you want to store unique values (no duplicates), and you want to be able to check if a value exists in O(1) amortized time

 <br>
 This is NOT a Mojo builtin, so it needs to be imported